Living with Uveitis

 What You Do Makes a Difference

 - Remember to take notes about how you feel.
 Write down your questions so you can make the most of your eye doctor visits.

 - Explain to your eye doctor how the medicines you are taking affect you.

 - Tell all of your other doctors about your eye medicines and all other drugs you’re taking.

-- Tell the eye doctor about any changes in your physical condition, any changes in your medicine or any side effects.
+- Understand your uveitis symptoms.
+Tell the eye doctor about any changes in your physical condition, any changes in your medicine or any side effects.

 - Call your eye doctor if you notice any unusual changes in your eyes, your vision or the way you feel in general.